 Bedford Borough Health and Wellbeing Board has three main statutory duties:

-• To set out how these needs will be addressed through a Bedford Borough Joint Health and Wellbeing Strategy 2024-2027 (PDF) that offers a strategic framework in which Bedford Borough Council, Bedfordshire Clinical Commissioning Group, and NHS England can make their own commissioning decisions.
+- To set out how these needs will be addressed through a Bedford Borough Joint Health and Wellbeing Strategy 2024-2027 (PDF) that offers a strategic framework in which Bedford Borough Council, to Bedfordshire, Luton and Milton Keynes Integrated Care Board (BLMK ICB), and NHS England can make their own commissioning decisions.

 The key stakeholders on the Health and Wellbeing Board are: